Spring Into Action Against Springtails

 Weather conditions play an important role in why springtails may move out of their typical soil environment.
 Springtails need just the right amount of moisture to survive.
 If their habitat becomes too dry or too wet, springtails will seek out more favorable conditions.
 This can lead to tremendous numbers of springtails moving onto higher ground, which can often include your home.
 Once inside, springtails continue their search for moisture where they commonly end up in rooms with high humidity such as bathrooms or damp basements.
 Although these areas may be humid, springtails often die once inside the home unless a leaky pipe or similar moisture source is found.

 Helpful Springtail Prevention Tips

 Remember, the presence of springtails can be an early warning sign of moisture issues that could attract other pests and lead to costly water damage, so be sure to let us know if you have noticed springtails in or around your home.
-To get started, contact CVA Exterminators today!
+To get started with reliable residential pest control or commercial exterminator services in Santa Clarita, contact CVA Exterminators today!